ABOUT THE PROGRAM

 In addition to STEM courses, Overland offers eleven different STEM related clubs and honor societies.
 Each club is directly related to a career pathway.
 Each brochure in the packet highlights the club and its activities.
 Students, who maintain a 3.0 GPA while pursuing a career concentration, qualify for our IST Scholars honor society.
 IST Scholars work together to design STEM Symposiums for high school, middle school, and elementary school students.
 IST Scholars receive special recognition at graduation and those students who meet the criteria for our IST Diploma qualify for guaranteed admission to the Colorado School of Mines and are recognized at graduation.

-Please contact Alicia Pray with any questions.
+Please contact Gary Thompson with any questions.

 ABOUT THE FACILITY